Dent, Fred

 Biographical Text

-Remembered for his 26 goals in 1927/28 (one more than Harold Blackmore’s record the previous season) Fred Dent played for Exeter City between 1926 and 1928.
-He joined the club from Bristol City and later played for Merthyr Town.
-Having started at Sheffield Wednesday, he also played for Norwich, Swindon and Luton.
+Remembered for his 'purple patch' 26 league goals in 1927/28 (one more than Harold Blackmore’s record the previous season), Fred Dent had two seasons with Exeter City having joined the club from Bristol City.
+Later moving to Merthyr Town, he had started at Sheffield Wednesday and also played for Halifax, Norwich, Swindon and Luton.

-Having been awarded a Meritorious Service medal in the Great War, he signed initially as an amateur for Sheffield Wednesday and then as a professional in 1920.
-He played four league matches and scored one goal.
-Making the short move to Halifax Town in 1921, he stayed at the Shay for two seasons and hit 12 goals in 38 league appearances.
-Halifax put a transfer fee on the player who decided that he would drop into non-league football by signing for Mid Rhondda.
-Whilst there he was selected and played for the Welsh League XI against the Irish League XI in Dublin.
-Signing for Bristol City for the 1925-26 season, he netted one goal in 12 league outings.
+Having been awarded a Meritorious Service medal in the Great War, Fred signed initially as an amateur for Sheffield Wednesday and then as a professional in 1920.
+Making four league appearances for the Owls, he joined Halifax Town in 1921 where he stayed for two seasons and hit 12 goals in 38 league appearances.
+With Halifax demanding a fee from other Football League clubs, Fred dropped into non-league football by signing for Mid-Rhondda where he was selected for the Welsh League against the Irish League.
+Signing for Bristol City for the 1925/26 season, he netted one goal in 12 league outings.

 Appearances